mattcoleanderson/purified/readme.md

 ## Install

+0. You need [font awesome 4](https://fontawesome.com/v4.7.0/) to display the cool `git` infos signs.
+I know, I said "without dependencies".
+Stop whining.
+You can still change it.
 1. Download `prompt_purification_setup` in a folder.
 2. Add the folder path in your fpath (in your `zshrc`): `fpath=(/the/folder/where/there/is/the/prompt $fpath)`
 3. Autoload it in your `zshrc`: `autoload -Uz prompt_purification_setup && prompt_purification_setup`